Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Experiments

 \paragraph{Results}

 \autoref{tab:denoising_metrics} displays an overview of the metrics in all scenarios. \autoref{tab:denoising_samples} shows samples from the best run (lowest NRMSE) for each scenario and method.
 We observe worse approximations for all robust methods compared to NPE in the prior misspecification scenario, even though the summary space domain distance (SSDD) is strongly diminished for NPE-DANN and NPE-MMD.
-This is somewhat expected, as performance improvements would also require an adaptation of the approximator, which cannot be induced by the methods tested here.
+This is somewhat expected, as performance improvements would also require an adaptation of the inference network, which cannot be induced by the methods tested here.
 NNPE is beneficial in the two contamination scenarios, whereas NPE-DANN and NPE-MMD improve performance in all three likelihood misspecification scenarios.
-The results highlight the differences between the robust methods: While NNPE mainly excels in the noise contamination scenario, where its misspecification model matches the domain shift, NPE-UDA methods effectively adapt to different likelihood shifts.
+The results highlight the differences between the robust methods: While NNPE mainly excels in the noise contamination scenario, where its misspecification model matches the domain shift, NPE-UDA methods effectively adapt to different likelihood shifts. \autoref{fig:denoising/tsne_rows} shows a two-dimensional t-SNE \citep{van2008visualizing} representation of the summary spaces produced by the different methods.
+The observed overlap corresponds well to the SSDD values reported in \autoref{tab:denoising_metrics}.

 Overall, NPE-DANN achieves good performance over a wide range of $\lambda$ values.
 In contrast, NPE-MMD is prone to overregularizing the summary space, leading to a complete loss of information in the summary space (see also \autoref{fig:denoising/ssdd-nrmse}).
 This is indicated by a huge drop in performance and vanishing SSDD.
 We found NPE-MMD highly sensitive to the chosen batch size, which we had to increase from $32$ to $128$ to achieve acceptable results.
 Thus, increasing the batch size and reducing $\lambda$ can counteract excessive regularization in higher-dimensional problems.
-Finally, the close correspondence between the NRMSE and PPD metrics confirms our hypothesis that the limited diagnostic power of PPD in the likelihood misspecification scenarios of Experiment \ref{exp:gaussian} was caused by the limited informativeness of data simulated from a simple Gaussian model.
+Finally, the close correspondence between the NRMSE and PPD metrics confirms our hypothesis that the limited diagnostic power of PPD in the likelihood misspecification scenarios of Experiment 2 was caused by the limited informativeness of data simulated from a simple Gaussian model.